Cricket Cafe

-Cricket Cafe is a restaurant in Portland, Oregon.
+Cricket Cafe is a restaurant in Portland, Oregon, United States.
 The cafe's slogan is "champions of breakfast", offering the meal throughout the day with additional lunch options.
 It has received a generally positive reception, especially for its Bloody Marys, vegetarian options, and biscuits and gravy.
 Previously owned by Dan Bartkowski, the cafe closed unexpectedly in June 2017.
 Gordon Feighner and Katie Prevost reopened Cricket Cafe months later.

 Description

 Cricket Cafe is a restaurant on Belmont Street in the retail and residential district of the same name within southeast Portland's Sunnyside neighborhood.
 The two-level cafe, described by Eater Portland's Mattie John Bamman in 2017 as a "long-running, highly popular breakfast spot" with "huge portions" and "good prices", serves breakfast all day and has a lunch menu as well.
 In her Food Lovers' Guide to Portland, Oregon (2014), Laurie Wolf said the cafe delivers "hearty and satisfying" meals and "caters to the throngs of people in Portland who love their breakfast".
 The restaurant operates from 8am to 2:30pm every day, as of 2018.

 In 2002, David Sarasohn of The Oregonian said the "resolutely down-home storefront" serves "funky" comfort food.
 In 2017, Willamette Week's Matthew Korfhage called the restaurant a "quirky", "quaint", and "beloved neighborhood brunch spot".
 Portland Monthly describes Cricket as an "ever-bustling" and "comfy, unpretentious hipster pit stop", with family-friendly, outdoor dining, and takeout services.